LAPD takes possible DUI suspect in custody after slow-speed chase ends near Beverly Center

-LOS ANGELES (KABC) -- Los Angeles police on Wednesday afternoon were following a possible DUI suspect in a sedan as it made its way along surface streets in West Hollywood, authorities said.
+LOS ANGELES (KABC) -- Los Angeles police on Wednesday afternoon apprehended a possible DUI suspect in a sedan after it made its way along surface streets through neighborhoods in Beverly Hills, West Hollywood and Beverly Grove, authorities said.

 Authorities transitioned from a pursuit to tracking mode after the driver of the gray Mercedes-Benz allegedly refused to pull over during an attempted traffic stop about 1:30 p.m.